projectfluent/fluent/guide/variables.md

 # Interpolation and Variables

-Strings in FTL may use special syntax to incorporate small pieces of programmable interface.
+Text in FTL may use special syntax to incorporate small pieces of programmable interface.
 Those pieces are denoted with curly braces `{` and `}` and are called placeables.